byunw/byunw.github.io/multivariable-calculus.md

 This function is not an injective function because two different elements in the domain of the function point to the same element.
 Then, is this function a surjective function?
 This function is not a surjective function.
-There is no way I can reach the element 6 from an element in the domain of f using f.
-By definition, this function is not a bijective function.
+There is no element in the domain of the function that maps to 6.
+By definition, this function is not a bijective function (A function has to be both injective and surjective to be a bijective function)

 ## Function Composition
 Let's assume two functions f: X->Y and g: Y->Z and the codomain of f and the domain of g are the same sets.